lizhang101/Algorithm-DataStructure/Data Structures/readme.md

   - Order statistics: The Heap data structure can be used to efficiently find the k’th smallest (or largest) element in an array.
   - Heap is a special data structure and it cannot be used for searching of a particular element.

+#### AVL Tree
+AVL trees are height balancing binary search tree.

+AVL tree checks the height of the left and the right sub-trees and assures that the difference is not more than 1.
+This difference is called the Balance Factor.

+#### Spanning Tree
+A spanning tree is a subset of Graph G, which has all the vertices covered with minimum possible number of edges.
+Hence, a spanning tree does not have cycles and it cannot be disconnected.

 ## Graph
+A graph is a pictorial representation of a set of objects where some pairs of objects are connected by links.
+The interconnected objects are represented by points termed as vertices, and the links that connect the vertices are called edges.

+A graph is a pair of sets (V, E), where V is the set of vertices and E is the set of edges, connecting the pairs of vertices.

+Terms:
+- Vertex − Each node of the graph is represented as a vertex.
+- Edge − Edge represents a path between two vertices or a line between two vertices.
+- Adjacency − Two node or vertices are adjacent if they are connected to each other through an edge.
+- Path − Path represents a sequence of edges between the two vertices.

+Use case:
+- The most common example of the graph is to find shortest path in any network.
+Used in google maps or bing.
+- Another common use application of graph are social networking websites where the friend suggestion depends on number of intermediate suggestions and other things.

+Graph Traversal
+- Depth First Search (DFS) : traverses a graph in a depthward motion and uses a stack to remember to get the next vertex to start a search, when a dead end occurs in any iteration.

+  - It employs the following rules:
+    - Rule 1 : Visit the adjacent unvisited vertex.
+Mark it as visited.
+Display it.
+Push it in a stack.
+    - Rule 2 : If no adjacent vertex is found, pop up a vertex from the stack.
+(It will pop up all the vertices from the stack, which do not have adjacent vertices.)
+    - Rule 3 : Repeat Rule 1 and Rule 2 until the stack is empty.

+- Breadth First Search (BFS) : traverses a graph in a breadthward motion and uses a queue to remember to get the next vertex to start a search, when a dead end occurs in any iteration.
+  - It employs the following rules:
+    - Rule 1 − Visit the adjacent unvisited vertex.
+Mark it as visited.
+Display it.
+Insert it in a queue.
+    - Rule 2 − If no adjacent vertex is found, remove the first vertex from the queue.
+    - Rule 3 − Repeat Rule 1 and Rule 2 until the queue is empty.

+***

 # Reference
 - List of data structures